How can we help you?

 Formulas with structured references are entered as usual.

-To specify the name of a smart table in a formula, proceed with the following:
+To specify the name of a table in a formula, proceed with the following:

 2.Select the name of the desired table using the mouse or the keyboard in one of the following ways: